denten-books/plain-text/0-intro.md

 anticipated the making of this book.
-It passes first through a kind of a productive tension between estrangement and habituation, which although stemming from a personal experience of geographic displacement, leads to a dialectics, that is a method of making sense out of conflicting and contradictory logics in the virtual world.
+It passes first through a kind of a productive tension between estrangement and habituation, which although stemming from a personal experience of geographic displacement, leads to a dialectics, that is, a method of making sense out of conflicting and often contradictory logics of the virtual.
 In the section that follows, I outline the metaphor

+I would like to draw attention then

 ## 0.2 Displacement